Campus Principal Statement – Jo McCarthy

 - Attendance is an important issue for classes across 9-12 and will continue to be so during remote and online learning.
 Students are expected to attend all online classes via the video conferencing platform chosen by each teacher.
 Many classes require students to “log in” via a link in their google classroom – it is important for students to log in every lesson and access the required work, if not meeting via google meet or Webex.
 Absences will be reported to parents for follow up.
 Any issues with connectivity need to be communicated to teachers as soon as possible so that we can resolve these immediately.

-- Structured workplace learning and work experience for Year 10, 11 and 12 will NOT occur during Term 2.
+- Structured workplace learning and work experience for Year 10, 11 and 12 will NOT occur.
 We will rely on advice from DET as to when students can recommence their work placements.

-- Those students studying at TAFE have received an email directly from your TAFE provider regarding the arrangements for Term 2.
-In most cases these courses have been paused for Term 2, meaning that you will not attend.
-The exception to this is Animal Studies and Equine Studies, the majority of which is already online.
+- Those students studying at TAFE have received an email directly from your TAFE provider advising that all classes are now online.
+It is important that all students log on to complete the work in their course.
 Practical components will be run at a later date.
 If you have any further enquiries please contact David Rose.

 - All Year 12 students will be able to complete their VCE or VCAL certificate this year, provided they meet all the learning outcomes and submit all required work to a satisfactory standard.

-- VET subjects such as Engineering, Building, Hospitality and Music will be primarily completing the theory component of this qualification during Term 2, with practical components hopefully being completed during Term 3 and 4.
+- VET subjects such as Engineering, Building, Hospitality and Music will be continue completing the theory component of this qualification, with practical components hopefully being completed upon return to school.
 Again, we are operating under direct advice from DET on this one.

 - The GAT will take place in October instead of June.
 Year 12 Exams will be scheduled for November/December.
 VCE Exam Timetable can be accessed at this link: https://www.vcaa.vic.edu.au/administration/Key-dates/Pages/VCE-exam-timetable.aspx

 Platforms For Learning